daniellesitalo/FoodSpoilage/README.md

 **Danielle Sitalo** is a rising junior from Texas, studying Statistics at Texas A&M University.

-**Uma Mandapati** is from Worcester Polytechnic Institute.
+**Uma Mandapati** is a rising junior from Rhode Island, studying Mathematics and Computer Science at Worcester Polytechnic Institute.

 **Edwin Vazquez Vega** is from Inter-American University of Puerto Rico, Bayamón Campus.

 ## Acknowledgments